-Email is not dead, actually it is still one of the best ways to find new customers, make more sales or create a tribe of loyal followers.
-Small businesses either operating online or offline have a lot to gain form email marketing but yet many of them ignore it losing many opportunities.
+Email marketing is not dead, actually it is still one of the best ways to find new customers, make more sales, or create a tribe of loyal followers.

-Whether you are running an online shop, blog or services website, email is a great way to stay in touch with your current customers and one of the most efficient ways to convert potential customers to customers.
+Whether you are running an online shop, blog, or small business website, email is a great way to retain your current customers and one of the most efficient ways to convert new visitors into customers.

 1. Give them different options – Make it easy to register

 This is the first and perhaps one of the most important steps.
 You need to make it easy for people to register to your list.